AdobeDocs/experience-manager-64.en/help/communities/using/enablement-create-site.md

 ### Step 2: Design {#step-design}

-The Design step is presented in two sections for selecing the theme and branding banner :
+The Design step is presented in two sections for selecing the theme and branding banner:

 #### COMMUNITY SITE THEME {#community-site-theme}